2026 Schedule

 The Long Game: Staff+ Engineering Agency and the Art of Thriving Through Hype-Cycles

-The Sociotechnical Staff Engineer: Architecture, Culture and Organizational Change
+The Socio-technical Staff+ Engineer: Architecture, Culture and Organisational Change

 In today’s complex engineering landscape, Staff+ engineers, architects, and technical leaders can no longer operate solely as technical experts.